camelya58/kafka-producer-consumer/README.md

 To set Long as the key type and DTO as the value type, you need to manually create the KafkaTemplate object.

 The object of ProducerFactory<K, V> interface is passed to the constructor as a parameter.
-For example, DefaultKafkaProducerFactory<> with producer's config s a parameter.
+For example, DefaultKafkaProducerFactory<> with producer's config as a parameter.
 Therefore, the next step is to create KafkaProducerConfig and configure the producer’s parameters.
 11.1.
-Create a UserDTO class
+Create a UserDTO class.
 ```java
 @Data
 public class UserDTO {